Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 WIND 1001 - Wind Energy Electrical Fundamentals

-This course introduces Wind Turbine Technician students to the basic principles required to solve alternating current (AC) and direct current (DC) circuits.
-The relationships among voltage, impedance, and current are analyzed and reinforced with theory and practical lab activities.
+This course introduces Wind Turbine Technician students to the fundamental principles required to analyze alternating current (AC) and direct current (DC) electrical circuits.
+Students examine the relationships between voltage, current, resistance, and impedance through electrical theory and applied problem solving.
+Practical laboratory activities reinforce concepts and support the development of foundational electrical skills used in wind turbine systems.

 WIND 1005 - Wind Turbine Mechanical Systems I